fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

 For completeness, an interpreter that delegates to a direct implementation is
-always possible.
+easy to write.
 This might be useful if the rest of the application is using
-`Free` as the context but we just have a simple `IO` implementation:
+`Free` as the context and we already have an `IO` implementation that we want to
+use:

 {lang="text"}
 ~~~~~~~~